 Its existence is attested from 1501.
-It was then a mere cottage dwelling belonging to Pierre de Thuisy who sold it to Nicolas Moët in 1555.
-According to a lease drawn up between the latter and a certain Lasnier family the property had become a thatched house, courtyard and garden situated in the village of Brouillet… with another house and twenty acres of land in Foligny.
-Both properties were enlarged by Phillipe Moët and was described in 1632 as a house situated in the village of Brouillet consisting of a main front block of living rooms, kitchen, basement-storerooms, and attics, the roof pitched and covered with flat tiles.
+It was a mere cottage dwelling belonging to Pierre de Thuisy, who sold it to Nicolas Moët in 1555.
+According to a lease between the latter and a certain Lasnier family, the property had become a thatched house, courtyard, and garden in the village of Brouillet, with another house and twenty acres of land in Foligny.
+Both properties were enlarged by Phillipe Moët and were described in 1632 as a house situated in the village of Brouillet consisting of a main front block of living rooms, kitchen, basement-storerooms, and attics, the roof pitched and covered with flat tiles.
 In addition to this main building there are thatched stables, and a tile-covered dovecote … Jean Moët inherited the property from Phillipe, his father, and defended his rights as possessor against the claim of Simon de France and certain villagers.

 These clauses, simple as they are, would suffice to prove the presence of Jean Moët at Brouillet.
 But there are others more conclusive.
 In 1662, in a sales contract to a Marie Desnoilles, Jean Moët is described as the Seigneur de Brouillet, his place of residence.
 For eight years at least (1662-1670), he spent a part of each year at this country property.
 On more than one such occasion, no doubt, the kindly and religious-minded grandfather invited his grandson (who was also his godson) to spend some time at Brouillet.
 Together they would have explored the grounds, the woods, the sheepfolds and the outhouses, making a survey of the surrounding countryside.

 M. de Brouillet Bench Honored